WilliamsStudentsOnline/wso-react/README.md

 to launch a development build, which includes Hot Module Reload(HMR), where changes you make will be instantly reflected without having to restart the server.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+**5) Communicating with the Backend**

+While we've set up the React side of things, we need to set up the backend to allow our client to get the information from a local server.
+To do so, set up the backend as per the instructions in the [wso-go repository](https://github.com/WilliamsStudentsOnline/wso-go/), and run the `wso-go` server alongside the React development server at `yarn start`.

+The development server is set to communicate to the backend via a proxy, allowing all HTTP requests can thus be made to `/path/to/endpoint` without further settings.

 ## Development

 **Optional Installations:**